Skip to content

 You can add the testimonial quote text inside the blockquote line.

-<blockquote class='c-card-testimonial__text'>This Is Where you can add your testimonial quote</blockquote>
+<blockquote class='c-card-testimonial__text'>This is where you can add your testimonial quote</blockquote>

 Beirut Ghost Theme Homepage Clients/Logos Folder